Carnivorous plants

 Drosera rotundifolia Round-leaved sundew

-In these two pictures from the island of Bornholm, Denmark, flies have been caught in glandular hairs of round-leaved sundew.
-The fluffy, whitish hairs are seeds of willow (Salix).
+In these two pictures from the island of Bornholm, Denmark, flies have been caught in the glandular hairs of round-leaved sundew.
+Numerous whitish hairs of willow seeds are stuck in the sticky drops.
 (Photos copyright © by Kaj Halberg)

-A genus with only a single member, the Venus flytrap (D. muscipula).
-It is widely cultivated as a house plant around the world, but has a very limited distribution in the wild, found only in a few locations in North and South Carolina, United States.
+In the wild, the Venus flytrap, the only member of the genus, has a very limited distribution, found only at a few locations in North and South Carolina, United States.
+However, it is widely cultivated as a house plant around the world.
 Populations in New Jersey may be escapes from cultivation.

 It was described in 1759 by North Carolina governor Arthur Dobbs (1689-1765), who wrote: “But the great wonder of the vegetable kingdom is a very curious unknown species of sensitive; it is a dwarf plant; the leaves are like a narrow segment of a sphere, consisting of two parts, like the cap of a spring purse, the concave part outwards, each of which falls back with indented edges (like an iron spring fox trap); upon any thing touching the leaves, or falling between them, they instantly close like a spring trap, and confine any insect or any thing that falls between them; it bears a white flower: to this surprising plant I have given the name of ‘Fly Trap Sensitive’.”